WHUIR/DAZER/README.md

 - Numpy
 - traitlets

-Coming soon: K-NRM with Tensorflow 1.0
+Coming soon: DAZER with Tensorflow 1.0

 ### Guide To Use
 ---